A1Liu/a1liu.github.io/_posts/2019-09-15-programming-language-ideas.md

 when calling a function in a constructor.
 Restricting the functions that can be called in a constructor would remove this exception to the rule.

+### Idea: Extended Generic Object Interface
+Many languages have an interface which all objects implement, with code generated at compile-time when the interface isn't user-specified; lets take that interface a step further, shall we?

+-  Parameterized toString method: an overload of the toString method which takes string arguments with names that are the same as your object's fields; each one's value defaults to the value of the toString method of the cooresponding field in your object.
+-  Deduplicating Deep Copy method: a method which performs a deep copy of the object.
+There are two overloads: one which, given an object, a mutable map of pointer translations, and an allocator, performs a deep copy; another which, given an object, performs a deep copy (potentially by calling the first with an empty map).
+-  Field iterator method: a method which returns tuples of (pointer, type), and gives the user the ability to operate on every field of the object in turn.

+##### Application: User-Defined Garbage Collection
+Using just our deduplicating deep copy method, we can compile a moving garbage collector into every binary:

+1. In our main, we define two buffers, and an allocator that can allocate into either buffer, and swap buffers at runtime.
+2. When we allocate objects, we use our buffer allocator, always allocating into the same buffer.
+3. When we choose to garbage collect, we simply swap the buffer we're allocating into and call the deep copy method on all objects we have a reference to, deep copying them using the global allocator from the buffer.

+In this way, the user can do memory safe operations without dealing with the unpredictable behavior of garbage collection or having to write extra lifetime annotations.
+Instead, they just specify when they're OK with taking a hit to performance to collect garbage, and the program does it.